Phantom Limb (record label)

-Phantom Limb is an independent record label based in Brighton, UK, founded in 2017 by James Vella.
+Phantom Limb is an independent record label based in Brighton, England, founded in 2017 by James Vella.
 The label is run by Vella and publicist Ken Li, and focuses on experimental, ambient, and electronic music, but branching as widely as hip-hop, experimental metal, indie, folk and dance music.
 Their release formats include vinyl, CDs, cassettes, and digital downloads.

-In 2022, celebrating their fifth anniversary, the label was extensively documented by online platforms such as Bleep, Carhartt Work in Progress, HHV, The Ransom Note, Threads Radio and others.

 Many of the label's releases have received accolades such as records of the day, month, or year by publications such as Bandcamp Daily, The Guardian, and Loud & Quiet.

 The organisation also offers music publishing (in partnership with the Wise Music Group) and label services, and has a live agency wing that programmes tours and events for label-affiliated and other artists.

 History

 Background and founding

-James Vella founded Phantom Limb in June 2017 following a long working history in independent music, having set up O Rosa Records in 2006 and Injazero Records (as a consultant) in 2016, and additionally working in A&R and international distribution for FatCat Records from 2008 to 2016.
+James Vella founded Phantom Limb in 2017 following a long working history in independent music, having set up O Rosa Records in 2006 and Injazero Records (as a consultant) in 2016, and additionally working in A&R and international distribution for FatCat Records from 2008 to 2016.
 He is also an experienced musician, co-founding the band yndi halda and releasing solo records as A Lily.
 Vella invited fellow music industry professionals Ken Li (formerly of Thrill Jockey) and George Clift (director of the Hot Salvation record store, record label, and distributor) to join Phantom Limb.
 On its inauguration, Phantom Limb Touring - the organisation's live agency - was headed by Andrew Halliday, who left the company in 2023 and was replaced by Tommy de Nys.
 Former Mute Records Director of A&R Dean Wengrow joined in 2022 to run the company's label services division Five Worlds.